 Dealing with insurance is never a walk in the park.
 I recommend checking with your provider as soon as possible to determine what steps you need to take to receive your free pump.
 But all the hoops you have to jump through will be worth it compared to purchasing a new pump at a cost of $300 and up.

-Totally agree, we were able to get a free breast pump from our insurance with little to no hassle. – T$C
+Kelan totally agrees to check with your insurance about any freebies you can get, we were able to get a free breast pump from our insurance with little to no hassle and it never hurts to ask!